w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### Is all of RFC-1 coming at once or in parts?

-No, with the initial Kusama launch, the following features are rolled out:
+No, with the initial Kusama launch, the following features mentioned in [RFC-1](https://polkadot-fellows.github.io/RFCs/approved/0001-agile-coretime.html) are rolled out:

 - The purchase of bulk coretime and placement of on-demand orders
 - Renewing leases